Well local designers are always a good choice. as for others, a lot of sustainable books and sites have whole page dedicated to fair trade.

 Style, Naturally: The Savvy Shopping Guide to Sustainable Fashion and Beauty by Summer Rayne Oakes is a good book.
 There is a whole list of stores in back with descriptions.

-i remember reading somewhere about this former model who wanted to recycle used clothing and make new pieces. her line is called Preloved, some stuff is nice, but i think it’s online.posted over 2 years ago
+i remember reading somewhere about this former model who wanted to recycle used clothing and make new pieces. her line is called Preloved, some stuff is nice, but i think it’s online.posted almost 6 years ago

 yeahh I’m so confused about forever21!
 I’ve heard a lot of shady things about H&M (mostly from their adverts which, in my hippie town, someone pasted over with horrible things that H&M does/supports), but I’m sure F21 has some sweatshop labor going on—how else do they manage to keep such cheap prices? and their stitching always feels rushed and uneven..

-I’m really surprised about Gap companies though—their clothes are pretty expensive, and they give off that wholesome american feel so you wouldn’t suspect foul play..posted over 2 years ago
+I’m really surprised about Gap companies though—their clothes are pretty expensive, and they give off that wholesome american feel so you wouldn’t suspect foul play..posted almost 6 years ago

 aww Preloved is a cute name for reused clothing brand.